“My soul waiteth for the Lord”

-My soul waiteth for the Lord”

->

-> IV.
+IV.
 Unique Hope of Israel (130:7-8).

-> Verses 1-4: Thankfully, God does not “mark”, or makes notes of “iniquities” that are repented of.
+Verses 1-4: Thankfully, God does not “mark”, or take note of “iniquities” that are repented of.
 Even one would incur a judgment so overwhelming that “who shall stand” up to it.
 Yet in this brief summary of the gospel is this truth: He hears His people’s cries and comes, not with judgment but with forgiveness.

-> Psalm 130:1 “Out of the depths have I cried unto thee, O LORD.
+Psalm 130:1 “Out of the depths have I cried unto thee, O LORD.”